-The Australian Refrigeration Council (ARC) delivers leadership, value and knowledge to the refrigeration and air conditioning sector.

-We represent over 110,000 individuals and businesses, providing support in the areas of:
+The Australian Refrigeration Council (ARC) delivers leadership for and service to the climate control sector.
+We represent more than 122,000 licensed individuals and businesses, providing support in the areas of:

 - issues leadership

 - innovation

 - licencing and regulatory services and assistance

 - technical advice

 - preparing technicians for future technologies

 - actively promoting training quality

+- connecting customers to ARC-licensed businesses

-- customer and business support.
+- business support for licence holders.